Samathy/PostOffice/README.md

 GPG HOWTO
 ----------------------
-Since messages are not sent over an encrypted connection, PostOffice accepts GPG encrypted messages in ACII armoured format.
+Since messages are not sent over an encrypted connection, PostOffice accepts GPG encrypted messages in ASCII armoured format.
 Messages are decrypted and then stored in plain text, so don't send your bank details, home address, or list of heinous crimes to me please.